To discover more about our thriving and exciting school, book your place at one of our Autumn Open Events.

 A bursary is where the school fund’s part or all the school fees, subject to the outcome of a review of a family’s financial circumstances.
 This is not a scholarship where a reduction in fees is awarded based on academic, musical or sporting ability.
 As bursaries are separate from scholarships, a student could receive both.

 It varies.
 It could be 100% of fees on a sliding scale to 5%.
-The bursary also includes the cost of a loaned laptop and stationery etc.
+A 100% bursary award, also includes the cost of a loaned laptop, compulsory uniform items etc.

 The Governors of St Helen’s are keen to promote the attendance at the School by students whose parents might not be able to afford full fees but would greatly benefit from the education.

 Applications for a bursary are open to all students who register for the entrance exam by the deadline and who feel they may not be able to afford all or part of the school fees.

 Tick the box which says ‘applying for bursary’ on the Registration form (do ask your school if the registration is free).
 The deadline for the registration form can be found here, for entry into Year 7, but you can register any time before then.
 There is no ‘first come first served’ basis for this.